 - Editing current document to reflect workgroup consensus

 - Recruitment of workgroup members from across healthcare (clinicians, researchers, technologists, patients, etc.)

 Will workgroup participation require travel?

-- A majority of communication between members is through email.
+- A majority of communication between members is through email and discussion boards.

 - There are no in-person meetings required at this time (subject to change).

 - Chairs and members alike are encouraged to attend two annual Foundation events: The Midyear Planning Meeting and World Patient Safety, Science & Technology Summit.

 Are Chairs or members compensated for their participation?

 No, workgroup roles are voluntary.
 The Foundation has not and does not provide support or monetary reimbursement for their participation as a Chair or a member.

 If a Chair or member is selected to participate at the annual World Patient Safety, Science & Technology Summit, they are considered a speaker and will receive complimentary registration and reimbursement for reasonable travel (economy) and accommodations at the host hotel.